Create a compelling app name, subtitle, and description

-Assign the right primary category.
+Assign the right primary category

 Categories on the App Store help users discover new apps to meet their needs.
-The primary category you select is particularly important for your app’s discoverability on the App Store, as this will be the category in which the app appears in search results.
-Be sure to select the category that best describes the main function of your app.
+The primary category you select is particularly important for your app’s discoverability on the App Store.
+It helps users find your app when browsing the App Store or filtering search results, and it determines whether your app appears in the Apps tab or Games tab on the App Store in iOS 11.

-Foster positive ratings.
+Foster positive ratings

 For more details, read Ratings, Reviews, and Responses.

 Promote your in-app purchases

 Your in-app purchases appear in search results on the App Store in iOS 11.
 When users tap on them, they are taken directly to your product page where they can read your app’s description, view screenshots and app previews, or start an in-app purchase.

 In iOS 11, subscriptions and in-app purchases are shown in separate sections on your product page, and you can showcase up to 20 total items.
 Each item you feature can have a unique display name, promotional image, and description.
 In-app purchase names are limited to 30 characters and descriptions are limited to 45 characters, so choose your words carefully.
 Be descriptive, accurate, and concise when highlighting the benefits of your in-app purchases.